Home > Knowledge

 • Flexible modular design

-5. When Should You Choose Pillow Plates?
+5. When to Choose Pillow Plates?

-• High pressure resistance is required
+• High pressure applications

-• Hygienic design is necessary (food, pharma)
+• Hygienic design required

-• Custom tank integration is needed
+• Custom tank integration

-• Large heat transfer surfaces are required
+• Large heat transfer surfaces

 Conclusion

+Pillow plates and dimple plates differ significantly in structure, strength, and performance.
 For demanding industrial applications, pillow plate heat exchangers are generally the preferred solution.